Secrets Financial Advisers Never Tell – Day 2 – How to Find an Insurance Agent

 What about stockbrokers?

 Like insurance agents, stockbrokers also work for their employer – not you.
-Their first responsibility is to the brokerage firm.
+Their first responsibility is to their brokerage firm.

 Does this mean that every stockbroker is a dirty rotten scoundrel?
 Nope.
-You’ve got to compare brokers.
 Some of my closest friends are stockbrokers.
 Most of the stockbrokers I’ve met really want to do the best they can for their clients.
 The only problem I have with these folks is that they are held accountable first and foremost to their firms and not to their clients.

 Their firms decide what they can and can’t sell.
 Their firms decide how much commission the broker will get if that broker sells Product A as opposed to Product B. This is a huge conflict of interest and it’s the reason I left the brokerage business many years ago.